 A VEGAN FARM?
 How insane?
 Usually it would just be a restaurant, but not ‘BOCCA DOLCE’, an Italian word for ‘sweet mouth’.
 The name says it all, describing their delicious buffet, offering a variety of foods from salads, pizzas, burgers, fruits, roasted potatoes, spaghettie bolognese, vegetable curries, hot dogs and more.
 These vegans do not mess around, they satisfy all your taste buds.

 If you want pastry, you have it, if you want cake, it’s yours.
-They grow their own organic vegetables, which they use for their restaurant.
-Nothing better knowing you are eating fresh organic products.
-In addition, their bread is freshly baked and their coffee is made from pure Italian beans, not to mention they handcraft and manufacture Classic Raw Wood Furniture.
+They grow their own organic vegetables on the farm, which they use for their restaurant.
+Nothing better knowing you are eating fresh, organic products.
+Their bread is freshly baked and their coffee is made from pure Italian beans, not to mention they handcraft and manufacture Classic Raw Wood Furniture.
 This place is like a found treasure chest to any health freak, not just vegans.
 It’s fresh and everybody loves fresh.
-Well, I should hope so.

 I am always intrigued to hear how someone became a vegan, and every vegan’s story is different.
 Becoming a vegan is a whole lifestyle change; it’s not just a diet.
 Adrian’s story really is special, intriguing, and touching.
 Something I have never heard of, or think will ever come across again.